MattMcAdams/new-tab/README.md

         └── Section
 ```

 The top area of the new tab page will create a new section for each folder inside the one named "NTP Links".
-Each section will display all bookamrks inside those child folders.
+Each section will display all bookmarks inside those child folders.

 > **NOTE** that these sub folders are currently required.
 I plan to modify the script in the future to display links at the root of "NTP Links" at the very top so that the child folders are no longer necessary.
 This will help people who do not wish to have multiple sections in the top area.